Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - triglycerides (TG, another type of fat in the body)

-LDL cholesterol is referred to as bad cholesterol because it can build up in the walls of your blood vessels.
+LDL cholesterol is called bad cholesterol because it can build up in the walls of your blood vessels.
 This increases your risk of coronary heart disease and atherosclerosis.

 HDL cholesterol is good cholesterol because it removes excess cholesterol from your body.